What do the Wild West, an Italian Count and one of CROSSIP’s most beloved non-alcoholic cocktails have in common?

 Can you make non-alcoholic Negroni?

 Whilst a traditional Negroni is entirely alcoholic, it is possible to make a non-alcoholic Negroni that rivals its boozy counterpart in aroma, taste, and body!
-So, if you want to experience that delightful Negroni bitterness mingled with tart and earthy flavours, try out our non-alcoholic Negroni recipe below...
+So, if you want to experience that delightful Negroni bitterness mingled with tart and earthy flavours, try out our non-alcoholic Negroni recipe using our alcohol-free spirits below...

 Non-alcoholic Negroni recipe